MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 ## Before you begin

 Add your target Surface devices to an Azure AD security group.
-For more information about creating and managing security groups, refer to [Intune documentation](/intune/configuration/device-firmware-configuration-interface-windows#create-your-azure-ad-security-groups).
+For more information about creating and managing security groups, see [Intune documentation](/intune/configuration/device-firmware-configuration-interface-windows#create-your-azure-ad-security-groups).

 ## Configure DFCI management for Surface devices